FACT-Finder-Web-Components/documentation/markdown/3.x/en/ff-suggest.md

             // Tell the suggest-item to skip its default action ffSuggestItem.ffPreventDefault = true;

-            // The fields contained in "attributes" must be configured in the FACT-Finder UI const articleNr = suggestionData.attributes["articleNr"];
+            // The fields contained in "attributes" must be configured in the FactFinder UI const articleNr = suggestionData.attributes["articleNr"];

             window.open("http://www.your-shop.example" + articleNr, "_blank");